xdrip/xdrip_docs/docs/install/prerequisites.md

 - Minimum supported Android version is 4.4 but 6 and above is recommended.
 - If you will connect xDrip+ to a sensor your phone must support Bluetooth Low Energy (BLE): you can use utilities [like this one](https://play.google.com/store/apps/details?id=com.treeteam.blechecker) to check.
-- If you want to use the embedded master - follower function of xDrip+ (called xDrip+ Sync) both phones must have the [Google Play Services](https://play.google.com/store/apps/details?id=com.google.android.gms) installed.
+- If you want to use the embedded master - follower function of xDrip+ (called xDrip+ Sync) both phones must have [Google Play Services](https://play.google.com/store/apps/details?id=com.google.android.gms) installed.
 - In order to use NFC scanning features for Libre 1 and 2 (EU only) sensors, or to connect directly to a Libre 2 (EU) sensor your phone needs a compatible NFC reader.
 - If using Android 10 and above make sure you use a recent version of xDrip+ (at least the [latest release](../download/#latest-release), we'll talk about it later: continue reading).

 ### Google Play Services

 If your phone doesn't have Google Play Services (some Huawei and Chinese phones don't) you still can use xDrip+ but not the xDrip+ Sync function that relies on them as stated above.
+You can experience unexpected issues with alternative OS based on Android.
 In this case make sure you [disable Sync functions](../../use/sync/#disable-sync).

 ### Family Link